markbenvenuto/mpf/README.md

 - add support for filter by replica set name
 - add support for filter by replica set role - i.e. is primary or secondary by connecting to mongod

+- investigate cargo-dist

+- add python wrapper so lldb can directly call it